- A Message from the Director of Recruitment and Admissions

 Part-time residents pay $45 per night, but must reserve a room for an entire semester (15 calendar weeks).
 For example, you may reserve your bed for two nights per week for $900 per semester.
 Part-time residents also pay a one-time damage fee of $75 and a user fee of $60 for appliances.
 There is a key deposit of $25 which will be returned upon graduation or withdrawal from the Seminary.
 Part-time residents may request single rooms if space is available.
 Otherwise, part-time resident rooms are double-occupancy.

-Overnight Guests – there is a $10.00 per person fee for all overnight guests and the fee must be paid in advance to the Director of Auxiliary Services.
+Overnight Guests – there is a $10.00 per person fee for all overnight guests and the fee must be paid in advance to the Executive Assistant to the President.

 All fees are subject to change.